Community Outreach and Relations Specialist, Mayor's Office of Community Relations and Services (MOCRS)

 Closing Date: Open until filled

-SPECIAL RECRUITMENT: This posting is specifically tailored to a District resident / experienced person with high knowledge of Ward 6, including working, organizing, residing and other activities.
+SPECIAL RECRUITMENT: This posting is specifically tailored to a District resident / experienced person with high knowledge of all 8 Wards, including working, organizing, residing and other activities.

 Residency: Position requires strong knowledge of the District of Columbia.
 DC Residents are prioritized in the screening process, and will receive extremely strong preference in selection.

 The Mayor's Office of Community Relations and Services (MOCRS) resolves issues facing DC residents by building collaborative partnerships with DC Government agencies.
 MOCRS have a relentless commitment to the betterment of our community.
 We are currently seeking energetic individuals who work well as part of a team to carry out the mission of the office.

 MOCRS coordinate the response of multiple District agencies to solve persistent neighborhood problems and tailor scheduled services to meet the needs of that community.
 A strong preference will be given to current DC residents who have an established track record of engaging communities in all eight Wards.

 - Establishes, monitors, and maintains a coordination of services from the partnering city agencies.
 Develops a coordinated work plan and ensures execution of the work plan to address persistent problems and then monitor the conditions at those locations.